12

 I took her hand in mine, squeezing gently, grounding her.
 "She's safe.
 Nothing happened.
 And nothing ever will."

 The man froze.
 His eyes shot toward Mr. Malhotra, who now cradled the baby like she was made of porcelain.
-He met his gaze and gave him a subtle nod— calm, controlled.
-Reassuring.
+He met his gaze and gave him a subtle, reassuring nod.

 The man exhaled, visibly relieved.
 His hand cupped his wife’s cheek gently, grounding her back into the moment as he whispered something only she could hear.
 Something quiet.
 Reassuring.
 The kind of words that aren’t for the room, just for the storm in her chest.